Connecting Puppet Enterprise with external directory services

 The value used to import groups into PE.
 Given the example directory service entry provided above, the group lookup attribute would be

 cn.
-When specifying the Inspectors group in the console to import it, you would provide the name
+When specifying the Inspectors group in the console to import it, provide the name

 The group RDN that you set here is concatenated with the base DN to form the search base when looking up a group.
 For example, if you specify